ckurdziel/ckurdziel.github.com/category/reading.md

 ---

 Though I've learned a lot through experience, I'm inspired by those that have paved the way.
 Here's a list of some reading and resources that I have found helpful (including a few things I’ve written to answer common questions I get).
+### For investors & founders
+- I keep a list of my investment memo templates and other pieces I use in the process of making investments on Github.
+[You can check them out here][15].
+- Steve Schlafman maintains a [great library of founder-related documents here](http://www.founderslibrary.org).
+- Gunderson Dettmer's [legal doc library](https://www.docracy.com/doc/showalluserdocs?page=1&userId=80#) is quite useful.
+- [The Holloway Guide to Equity Compensation](https://www.holloway.com/g/equity-compensation) is essential for any employee or founder thinking about their equity compensation.
 ### For product managers and aspiring product managers
-- I keep a list of product management templates that include things like product requirements docs, sample user stories and more on Github.
+I keep a list of product management templates that include things like product requirements docs, sample user stories and more on Github.
 [Check them out here][1].

 Here is some of my favorite reading about building products:
  - [Product Strategy Means Saying No][2]